‘All I want for Christmas’ is the shingles vaccine, but it’s nearly impossible to find

 A woman who got her first shot in Delray Beach, Fla., in August was searching for her second in Brooklyn this week.
 “None to be found anywhere,” she tweeted.

-The Centers for Disease Control and Prevention says patients who wait longer than six months don’t have to start over.
+The CDC says patients who wait longer than six months don’t have to start over.
 But they should get the second dose as soon as possible because the maximum immunity — more than 90 percent — is based on two doses.
 Protection stays above 85 percent for at least the first four years after vaccination, the CDC says.
-GlaxoSmithKline did not study how much immunity is provided by one dose.
+GSK did not study how much immunity is provided by one dose.

-Shingrix is covered by most insurance drug plans, including Medicare Part D. The vaccine’s wholesale price is $140 per dose, but patients without insurance coverage will be paying more than that, sometimes as high as $200 or more for each shot after administration fees are added.
+Shingrix is covered by most insurance drug plans, including Medicare Part D. The out-of-pocket cost will depend on the specific plan.
+The vaccine’s wholesale price is $140 per dose, but patients without insurance coverage will be paying more than that, sometimes as high as $200 or more for each shot after administration fees are added.

 Consumers who have gotten the shots, which is given in the muscle of the upper arm, like the annual flu vaccine, say the side effects have included pain, soreness and swelling at the injection site for two to three days, muscle aches and flulike symptoms, headaches and upset stomach.
 But those side effects pale in comparison to one of the most common and serious complications of shingles, debilitating nerve pain that has no treatment or cure.